 What is a component?

 A component is a single element or a set of elements that make up an entity.
 A component might be constructed out of HTML components, or it could be made up of other components.
 In general, a component is not reliant on any framework.
 However, you will undoubtedly have some logic or properties in an element that can alter its appearance and behavior.
-Components based on a framework such as React or Vue simplify these interactions.
+Components based on a framework such as React development or Vue simplify these interactions.

 What is a component library?